PCB Material-(Selection requirement while designing the PCB)

 · The Coefficient Of Thermal Expansion (CTE)

 The expansion rate of PCBs is referred to as the Coefficient of thermal expansion.
 It is measured using the units of parts per million (ppm).
 The coefficient of thermal expansion may increase or decrease depending on temperature variations on the substrate.
-For example when the temperatures to which a substrate increase beyond its glass transition temperature, there may be an increase in the material’s coefficient of thermal expansion.
+For example, when the temperatures to which a substrate increases beyond its glass transition temperature, there may be an increase in the material’s coefficient of thermal expansion.

 There exists a difference in CTE between the copper layer and the substrate.
-The copper layer generally has a CTE lower than of the substrate.
+The copper layer generally has a CTE lower than that of the substrate.
 When heat is applied, there may be problems of interconnection due to the difference in CTE between the two layers.
 The CTE of PCB on both the X and Y axis is maintained at a range of between 10 to 20 ppm.
 The minimum CTE should be maintained.
-The recommended CTE is of about 70 ppm or below.
+The recommended CTE is about 70 ppm or below.

-6.2 Electrical Properties to consider
+Electrical Properties to Consider

 · Electrical Strength Of A PCB Material